Veroniki5208/Mark-Wise---HCDE-310-Project/README.md

 # Mark-Wise---HCDE-310-Project
-A web app that checks for trademarks and similarities in names and phrases
+A web app that checks for similarities in names and phrases of book titles, song titles, and lyrics.

 This project uses the Spotify API.
 To run the code: